 Outlook / Prognosis

-What’s the prognosis (outlook) for people with gallbladder cancer?
+What’s the survival rate for gallbladder cancer?

-Can gallbladder cancer get worse?
+Can gallbladder cancer be cured?

 What questions should I ask my healthcare provider about gallbladder cancer?

-You may want to go to your healthcare provider with a list of questions you have about your gallbladder cancer.
+You may want to go to your healthcare provider with a list of questions you have about gallbladder cancer.
 Possible questions include:

-- In what stage is my gallbladder cancer?
+- What stage is my gallbladder cancer?